 Cryptography

-Charmed Kubeflow is a Juju bundle consisting of several charms integrated using Juju relations.
+CKF is a Juju bundle consisting of several charms integrated using Juju relations.
 See Kubeflow bundle for more details.

 admission-webhook

-This charm is responsible for applying Kubeflow PodDefaults to newly created pods, and thus creates a MutatingWebhookConfiguration object for registering a webhook.
+This charm is responsible for applying Kubeflow PodDefaults to newly created Pods, and thus creates a MutatingWebhookConfiguration object for registering a webhook.

 The charm code generates a self-signed X.509 certificate, so that the Kubernetes API server can confirm the workload container identity.